oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Click on the button *Create Gateway*.
 Enter a name for the new gateway, for example *the-api-gateway*.
 Accept the type *Public*.
 Select the same VCN used for the Compute Instance and the same public subnet and do not enable network security groups.
 Accept the default setting under Certificate.
 Press *Create Gateway*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-api-gateway.png 1200 564 "create api-gateway" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-api-gateway.png 1200 564 "Create an OCI API Gateway" %}

 Note: we are doing a very simple deployment using the smallest number of OCI cloud resources we can get away with.
 In a real world scenario, we would most probably not have the API Gateway on the same subnet as the Compute Instance it is routing to- because one of the things we try to achieve is insulate the backend VM from the public internet using the front end API Gateway.